Steve Bain

 The shortages that arise from excess demand at the lower price are a real problem for all consumers if the product is something that is essential, and needed on a frequent basis.
 In this case, even those customers who were initially lucky enough to obtain goods, will soon face problems obtaining them in subsequent shopping attempts.

 Many excess demand examples (resulting from fixed prices) can be found in the former USSR economies, where everyday food items were simply unavailable during the communist era.
-People would line up for hours at a time trying to obtain bread from bakeries and shops, only to be met with with bare shelves.
+People would line up for hours at a time trying to obtain bread from bakeries and shops, only to be met with bare shelves.
 It's a common misconception in the west that the people of those countries had no money, they did have money, they just couldn't use it to buy enough of the goods that they needed.

 As Milton Friedman noted: